Advertainment: History

 A growing venue for advertainment is video games, sometimes called "advergaming", where product placement and partnerships may take a more dynamic role, according to researchers.
 The variables of gaming within ongoing competition may make players more perceptive or active in the face of advertainment.
 Advergaming examples include billboards advertising for (and product placement of) Bawls energy drink in Fallout: Brotherhood of Steel, and billboards for Adidas sportswear in FIFA International Soccer.
 Gamers' attitudes about in-game promotions vary greatly from tolerant to highly resistant.

+Modern examples

+The term first appeared in 1999 in an essay by Patrizia Musso, a university professor, and an expert in branding and advertising.

+The practice of advertainment follows the typical narrative patterns of television fiction: through a series of successive commercials, a serialized story is told, which enriches the plot with details each time and, at the same time, presents a new product.
+It is, therefore, a widely used solution to provide continuous updates on various mobile phone services without boring the viewers.

+The first example of advertainment is a commercial created by the advertising agency Lowe for the British department stores Tesco; the first Italian example, instead, is represented by the Telecom commercials "A phone call extends life" (1993) featuring Massimo Lopez, who, from episode to episode, managed to postpone his own execution by requesting as a last wish to make a phone call.

 Production

 Global branded entertainment revenues reached a record $73.27 billion in 2014, according to media analysts PQ Media.
 A consequence of the increased popularity of advertainment is the boom of a specialized product placement industry.
 Product placement has become an institutionalized industry, as evidenced by the creation of professional associations, such as the Entertainment Resource Marketing Association and Branded Content Marketing Association.
 The professional associations are relatively new and consist of different types of agencies that range in type and size.
 These agencies also vary in the ways in which companies and studios deal with product placement.